 What to look out for when applying Epoxy in Cold Temperatures

-The number one thing that we should look out for when we are applying epoxy is in cold temperature is that the pot life or the time the product requires to react is actually longer when you are applying and cold temperatures.
+The number one thing that we should look out for when we are applying epoxy is in cold temperatures is that the pot life or the time the product requires to react is actually longer when you are applying and cold temperatures.
 This means you actually have a bit more time to work with the product.

 If a normal product needs 30 minutes to start curing and it starts to heat up and flashing, in cold weather this can be extended which is a good thing obviously because you have more time to work with a product.
 However, sometimes it can be so cold that this will affect re-coat times.
 Keep mind when you have really cold temperatures, this will affect record windows and also the project completion